 - Ancestry for Virginians (accessible from home).
 The Library of Virginia is pleased to provide Virginians free public access to select content from Ancestry.com.
 PLEASE NOTE: These records do not include the entirety of Ancestry.com's Virginia-related content.

-- Heritage Quest: A collection of genealogies, local histories, primary source materials, and genealogical and local history serials.
-Available through the Library of Virginia .
+- Heritage Quest and Fold 3 are available online through the Library of Virginia .
 How to get a LVA library card.

 - Chronicling America: Access to and information about many American newspapers.